|How compiled||Administrative data|

-Provisional release dates are announced on the statistics page on GOV.UK 12 months in advance and final dates at least four weeks in advance.
-This enables equal access to these statistics for all users and signposts the location of the statistics on the ONS website.
+Provisional release dates are announced on the GOV.UK release calendar up to 12 months in advance and final dates at least four weeks in advance.
+This enables equal access to these statistics for all users and signposts the location of the statistics on our website.

 The bulletin contains a summary of government policy relating to drug-related deaths and also information on users and uses of the data.
-It also includes statistical commentary, which describes the data and offers explanations of key trends.
+It also includes statistical commentary, which describes the data and offers explanations of main trends.
 This narrative helps users to interpret and make appropriate use of the statistics.

 It is not possible to publish the drug-poisoning database in its entirety, as it contains confidential data.
 National and regional level figures are available in the bulletin and variables such as age are grouped to protect confidentiality.
 More detailed tables, including figures for lower geographies, different age groups and substances not mentioned in the bulletin, are available on request (subject to legal frameworks, disclosure control, resources and agreement of costs, where appropriate).
 Information describing the limitations of data in these more detailed tables is provided with each individual request.